mrduguo/gradle-buildscript/README.md

 ./gradlew
 ```

-After the build, it will output the instruction how to use the released build.
+After the build, the output contains the instruction how to use the released build.